 Its rugged natural beauty will blow you away and if you're staying in Morro Jable you have easy access to the only bus on the island that can take you there.

 Food is a big part of the Spanish culture and you can experience it in during a culinary tour which will take you to see how several local products are made: the famous goat cheese (Majorero cheese), olive oil and marmalades.

 Of course, you'll get the opportunity to taste several types of tapas at each of the locations, so it will be a great way to experience the local food in authentic locations and with organic produce.

 A walk to Morro Jable Lighthouse at sunset can be the perfect ending to a great day.
 You'll also find a small beach bar in the area (a Chiringuito), where you can serve a cold drink or a coffee while enjoying the view.

 There are several places in the Canary Islands where you can see a sperm whale skeleton on display (another one can be seen in Puerto del Rosario, Fuerteventura's capital).
 It's an interesting sight to see, especially for the kids.

 Every Monday and Thursday there's a market organized at the Cosmo Shopping Center.
 Nothing special to see here, as it's the typical market you can find in the Canaries.
 See more details in our dedicated article about markets in Fuerteventura.

 Costa Calma is the closest resort to Morro Jable, also located in the south of the island.
 You can easily get there by car, but you can also use the public bus to get there.

-Walk around the resort, try some of the bars and restaurants for a change of scenery and go see the local beach.
+Walk around the resort, try some of the bars and restaurants for a change of scenery, then go see the local beach.

 Like all other resorts in Fuerteventura, Morro Jable has an annual carnival which is organized each year, sometime around February or March.